rubo77/Lalumo/dev/plan.md

 - [x] Adjust all asset and navigation links to use absolute paths and language-specific routing
 - [x] Add SEO tags (hreflang, canonical, meta) for both languages
 - [x] Fix image paths in app/index.html so that images display correctly in the app output (current user focus).
+- [ ] Rewrite homepage/app marketing texts (features and screenshot captions) to target parents of preschoolers, highlight unique features, and align with app concept in dev/CONCEPT.md
 - [ ] Test build: verify /app/index.html, /index.html, /de/index.html output, links, and SEO

 ## Current Goal